Powerful Primitives in the Bounded Quantum Storage Model

-This is because a computationally unbounded adversary with access to a polynomial number of public key copies can learn the public key state which would reveal information about the secret key.
-We believe that it is not very relevant whether keys are pure or mixed-state.
+This might seem unfortunate, but we believe that it is not very relevant whether keys are pure or mixed-state.
 Some works, such as \cite{BMW23}, require that the quantum public keys be pure since this would provide some level of certification by allowing users to compare keys with a SWAP test.
-However, this test is not always feasible to perform in the BQSM given that keys in this setting cannot necessarily be stored.
-Instead, we provide a more secure way to certify both mixed-state keys from classical public-key infrastructure in a companion work \cite{BS232}.
-Hence, there does not seem to be any advantage for pure-state over mixed-state keys in this setting.
-That being said, in this work, we do not certify public keys and it is always assumed that honest receivers get authentic quantum public keys.
+However, this test is not always feasible to perform in the BQSM given that keys cannot necessarily be stored.
+Instead, we provide a more secure way to certify mixed-state quantum keys without establishing authenticated quantum channels in a companion work \cite{BS232}.
+That being said, in this work, we do not certify public keys and it is always assumed that honest users receive authentic quantum public keys.
 This is a common assumption for the quantum public key schemes, such as those in \cite{GC01,D21,KKN05}, as a quantum state cannot be signed \cite{bcgst02}.